-Luckily for us changes to music consumption mean fans no longer have to wait for radio to play a song, they can go and find what they want, when they want.
-On demand listening via Spotify was ideally suited for us.
+Luckily for us changes to music consumption mean fans no longer have to wait for the radio to play a song, they can go and find what they want, when they want.
+On-demand listening via Spotify was ideally suited for us.

 Based on these observations we set about defining a new set of rules for promoting The Daydream Club.
 It started with our existing material and our existing fan base.

 Our new strategic approach

 Our approach represents a small but significant change from the traditional model, which focuses on paid channels (Radio, Press, TV) to promote a new release to the widest possible audience, before trying to convert new fans to purchase the music.
 Rather than building fame and hoping people follow the breadcrumb trail from radio or press to store, we decided to start with the existing fans and use their advocacy to grow out.